quinojuan/quinojuan/README.md

   💻 I am a Full Stack Developer!
   📚 I have been using computers since I was 12 years old.
   📝 I have a strong interest in develop web app
-  🌱 I’m currently learning everything 🤣
+  🌱 I’m currently learning Clean Architecture
-  🥅 2025 Goals: Collaborate with more people
+  🥅 2026 Goals: Collaborate with more people
   🌟 Main languages: Python
   🤔 I’m currently open for: <b>An Internship</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/1Dw3hCh29JgDVc2LjOb5m9mM0wHpe4Do-/view?usp=sharing" target="_blank">MY RESUME.</a>
 </pre>